cf73/ces2021/content/collections/people/mary-anne-santos.md

 officialtitle: 'Purple Room Head Teacher'
 education:
   -
+    id: LySJ31nB
     name_of_institution: 'M.A.T.
 Tufts University'
     type: institution
     enabled: true
   -
+    id: e932sLTU
     name_of_institution: 'B.A.
 Castleton State College'
     type: institution
     enabled: true
 email: MaryAnne@Cambridge-Ellis.org
-bio: 'After working briefly as a graphic designer for a small book publisher, I returned to school in order to live out my dream as an educator of young children.
-I’m passionate about fostering relationships in the Cambridge Ellis community and creating warm, nurturing environments for children to explore and connect with each day.
-In my spare time, I enjoy traveling with my family, and exploring the beauty of New England.'
+bio: 'After a brief career as a graphic designer, I returned to school to live out my dream as a Reggio-inspired educator of young children.
+I’m passionate about fostering relationships in the CES community and creating warm, nurturing environments for the children to explore and connect with each day.
+I love working with preschool children as they make connections and share their perspectives.
+Outside of work, I enjoy traveling with my husband and daughter, as well as spending time on the beaches of New England and beyond.'
 photo: 'Mary Anne Santos.jpg'
 role:
   - teacher